 Do you provide medical services or care?

 No we are not medical doctors and don't diagnose medical diseases or disorders or treat any specific physical medical disease or disorder.
 We can treat the mind to facilitate natural healing processes.
-We can provide complimentary mind body hypnosis that is used as an adjunct (in addition to) traditional or non traditional medical treatments.
+We can provide complementary mind body hypnosis that is used as an adjunct (in addition to) traditional or non traditional medical treatments.

 Do you accept health insurance?

 No, we do not.
 At this time we have chosen not to work with insurance companies in any fashion.
 We provide high quality hypnosis, hypnotherapy, psychotherapy, counseling, and life coaching services.
 In order to do so we will make decisions about our services in coordination with our clients, not insurance companies or other entities.

 Can you treat or diagnose mental health disorders?